I am a Professor at the

 Probabilistic Reasoning

-Marco Valtorta is project manager and co-PI; Mike Huhns is co-PI.
+Marco Valtorta was project manager and co-PI; Mike Huhns is co-PI.
 HNC/Fair

 Isaac (San Diego, California) is a subcontractor (John Byrnes, co-PI).